 Redux architecture introduces new concepts like

-- Reducer: Logic that decides how your data changes exist in pure functions.
+- Reducer: Logic that decides how your data state changes exist in pure functions.

 - Centralized store: Holds a state object that denotes the state of the entire app.